BIDS/repro-case-studies/case-studies/arokem.md

 ## How or where did you learn about reproducibility?

 Many of these practices evolved out of laziness.
-Early on in grad school, I learned that most analyses that are done once, need to be redone, and that ultimately I would have to do less work, not more, if I had a script that generated all my figures for every study that I was doing.
+Early on in grad school, I learned that most analyses that are done once eventually need to be redone, and that ultimately I would have to do less work, not more, if I had a script that generated all my figures for every study that I was doing.
 This also evolved from being rather bad at taking notes about the work I was doing in the lab.
 I